folio-org/eureka-setup/eureka-cli/README.md

 eureka-cli -c ./config.combined.yaml deployApplication
 ```

+> If you wish to avoid the binary installation please use the relative path of the CLI binary, e.g. `./bin/eureka-cli`

 ### (Optional) Enable autocompletion

 - Command autocompletion can be enabled in the shell of your choice, below is an example for the **Bash** shell (`.bash_profile` is preferred on Windows because it is auto-sourced)